jinglebiscuits/afterschool-cs-program/p5js-starter.md

 ### p5.js Starter: Routes & Rails Jr (simplified Ticket to Ride)

-In your OpenProcessing Class (`https://openprocessing.org/class/101362#/`), create a new sketch and paste the following into `sketch.js`.
+In your OpenProcessing Class (join link in `local/openprocessing-join-url.txt`), create a new sketch and paste the following into `sketch.js`.
 If OpenProcessing is unavailable, you can also use the p5.js Web Editor (`https://editor.p5js.org/`).

 ```javascript
 // Minimal starter to draw a small map, click cities, and claim routes.